ausocean/openfish/docs/api/video-streams.md

 :::

 ## Working with live streams
-Live streams are different to uploading an existing video.
+Live streams are different to registering an existing video.
 This is because we don't know the end time when we start it.
 The API has the `/api/v1/videostreams/live` endpoint for handling these scenarios.

-To start a stream use POST.
+To register a stream when it starts use POST.
 It takes the current time as the start time.

 ::: code-group
 ```http [Request]